applied-artificial-intelligence/py4ds/_posts/2017-03-04-jupyter-notebook.markdown

 Jupyter notebooks are powered by a server application that interprets the code and represents the results together with all other notebooks elements in a browser.
 This makes it ideal for interactive analysis.

-Let's start one - simple as this:
+Let's start the Jupyter server by running the following command in a working directory of your choice:

 ```py
 jupyter notebook
 ```

-Let's take a look at the guided tour.
+Let's take a look at the guided tour [here](https://applied-artificial-intelligence.github.io/py4ds/jekyll/update/notebooks/Jupyter Notebook - Quick Tour.ipynb).